-Passau is also a member of the CoreGRID network of excellence which terminated in August 2008 bur will continue as an informal interest group.
+Passau is also a member of the CoreGRID network of excellence which terminated in August 2008 but will continue as an informal interest group.
 Some of the software engineering and parallelization issue of CoreGRID are also relevant to ArtistDesign.

-In the past year, Lengauer has spear-headed the submission of a proposal for a national research activity ("Schwerpunktprogramm") to the German Research Foundation ("Deutsche Forschungsgemeinschaft") with the title "Manycore: Parallelism for everybody.
+In the past year, Lengauer has spear-headed the submission of a proposal for a national research activity ("Schwerpunktprogramm") to the German Research Foundation ("Deutsche Forschungsgemeinschaft") with the title "Many cores for everyone".
 One of several application areas is the use of multi-cores and many-cores in embedded systems.
 The national research activity programme is highly competitive, and an acceptance of the proposal is not certain.
-If granted, funding of \in10+ million can be expected for a period of 6 years, funding up to 25 research projects.
-A decision will have been made by May 2009.
+If granted, funding of $\in 10+$ million can be expected for a period of 6 years, funding up to 25 research projects.
+A decision will have been made by May 2010.